İzmir Bakırçay University

 İzmir Bakırçay University was cited by the press as the successor of Gediz University, which was closed private university by Turkish government on 23 July 2016.
 But the Council of Higher Education denied it and explained that İzmir Bakırçay University wasn't founded in place of Gediz University.

+The campus in Menemen district is served by the provincial road 35-82, which connects it into the İzmir Beltway and D.550 road.

 Organization

 İzmir Bakırçay University has 5 faculties, 3 institutes and 4 other schools.